 Addressing Poor Attendance

-If your child’s attendance drops under 95%, Mrs Sheard may contact you from school to discuss any issues you or your child may be having.
-A letter will be sent informing you of our concerns and a meeting in school may be arranged to discuss what support can be offered to you and your child, this could involve the Education Welfare Officer.
+If your child’s attendance drops under 95%, Mrs Sheard may contact you to discuss any issues you or your child may be having.
+A letter will be sent informing you of our concerns and a meeting in school may be arranged to discuss what support can be offered to you and your child.
+This could involve the Education Welfare Officer.